New Zealand tourism has a big new hairy goal - $50 billion a year by 2025

 4. Embracing Tikanga Māori

-All parts of the tourism industry appropriately incorporate elements of Tikanga Māori within their operations.
+All parts of the tourism industry appropriately incorporate elements of Tikanga Māori

 5. Living Tiaki